atinfo/awesome-test-automation/java-test-automation.md

     * [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) - A pure Java implementation of Cucumber that supports the most popular programming languages for the JVM.
     * [easyb](http://easyb.org/) - A behavior driven development framework for the Java platform.
 By using a specification based Domain Specific Language, easyb aims to enable executable, yet readable documentation.
     * [Robot Framework](http://robotframework.org/) - A generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
-    * [Geb Framework](http://gebish.org/) - A groovy test automation framework designed for the use with the Webdriver Page Object model and the Spock Framework for (BDD).
 - extensions
     * [cucumber-report-db](https://github.com/porscheinformatik/cucumber-report-db) - Stores results of BDD tests with Cucumber-JVM in a database and provides reporting capabilities.